ibm-cloud-docs/sell/software-get-start.md

 You, or a member of your team, uses the test environment to onboard your product, and validate that it's ready to be published in the {{site.data.keyword.cloud_notm}} catalog.
 Your test environment includes a private catalog in which you import your product from an external repository.

-1. Click **Create** in the "Create your test environment" section on the Before you begin page.
+1. Click **Create** in the Create your test environment section on the Get started page.
-2. Enter the name of your private catalog, and click **Create**.
+1. Enter the name of your private catalog, and click **Create**.
 The private catalog and its contents are visible only to the users you choose.

 ## Set up team access
 {: #sw-team-access}